Palmero96/Mars-or-Die/README.md

    - There is a Pause phase available pressing 'p' at any given moment
    - Textures applyed to planets and sun
    - More code stuff

+June 25th 2017
+   - The three phases are joint together.
+By pressing '3' you shortcut to the 3rd phase and 'c' you switch phases
+   - Flames added to the capsule in the 3rd phase, as well as a fuel bar